webtrackerxy/app-control-iot-ros2/app-react/README.md

 ### Edit environment variables

 ```
-Edit .env, change HOST_URL to IP address of the ROS2 machine.
+Edit .env, change HOST_URL to IP address of the API Server.

 ```